Introduction

 Translate Article Categories

-In the test website we have an article category with the name 'General Articles Category'.
+In my test website there is an article category with the name 'General Articles Category'.

-Note that there is a column called FaLang with French and German options,
+There is also a column called FaLang with French and German options,

 So to generate say the French translation click on the FR option

-Note that there is a column called FaLang with French and German options,
+There is also a column called FaLang with French and German options,

 So to generate say the French translation click on the FR option